• Skip to primary navigation

 One way to keep your spreads consistent from week to week is to use a stamp for the months and days of the week.

-Purchase these Spellbinders STP-008 Clear Acrylic Stamps on Amazon.
-Don’t forget that for acrylic stamps you will need stamp blocks.
+Purchase stamps like these or these on Amazon.
+Don’t forget that for acrylic stamps you will need stamp blocks for them to cling to when you press them.
 (And don’t forget the ink!)

 Stickers